Dedman College of Humanities and Sciences

 The Simmons School prepares exemplary professionals and advances knowledge through evidence-based research.

 SMU established the School of Education and Human Development in 2005.
-In 2007 SMU named the Annette Caldwell Simmons School of Education and Human Development in recognition of a landmark gift from Harold C. and Annette Caldwell Simmons.
+In 2007 the school was named in recognition of a landmark gift from Harold C. and Annette Caldwell Simmons of Dallas.

-Undergraduate teacher certification; Bachelor’s in applied physiology and sport management; graduate certifications in literacy education, bilingual education, English as a second language and many other subjects; Master’s degrees in education, bilingual education, educational leadership, counseling, dispute resolution, liberal studies and other subjects; Ph.D. in education.
+Undergraduate teacher certification; bachelor’s in applied physiology and sport management; graduate certifications/specializations, including literacy education, bilingual education, ESL and STEM; master’s degrees in education, bilingual education, educational leadership, higher education, special education, reading and writing, counseling, dispute resolution, liberal studies and sport management; Ph.D. in education.

 Research and Community Programs

-Institute for Evidence-Based Education, Gifted Students Institute, Applied Physiology and Biomechanics Laboratory, Locomotor Performance Laboratory, Center for Child and Community Development, Center for Family Counseling, Diagnostic Center for Dyslexia and Related Disorders, Upward Bound, Community Counseling Centers, Mediation and Conflict Resolution Services, Center on Communities and Education, Informal Courses for adults, academic enhancement programs for youth.
+Center on Research and Evaluation, Institute for Evidence-Based Education, Gifted Students Institute, Applied Physiology and Biomechanics Laboratory, Locomotor Performance Laboratory, Research in Math Education, Center for Child and Community Development, Center for Family Counseling, Diagnostic Center for Dyslexia and Related Disorders, College Access, Community Counseling Centers, Mediation Services, Center on Communities and Education, Creative Writing and academic enrichment programs for youth.

 Programs are offered on the Dallas campus and at SMU-in-Plano.